Ronik22/PyPad/README.md

 * Note for Python 3.4 users: replace `virtualenv` with `pyvenv`.

 * Note for Microsoft Windows users: replace the virtual environment activation command above with `venv\Scripts\activate`.

+* Optimum version of PyAudio can be downloaded from here `https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio`